pjmolina/toolbelt/web/views/standalone.md

 ### Technical details

 The install script will download a tarball of the `heroku` client and install it to `/usr/local/heroku`.
+Toolbelt requires Ruby 1.9+.